ghastlymirror/ghastlyastro/src/content/blog/eternichi-tamagochi.md

 ---
 title: Eternichi, A Tamagotchi That Lives on Your PC!
 description: Remember The Tamagotchi?
-Now you can raise one in this little fangame!
+You know, those keychain pets that you could care for in the 90s?
+Now you can raise your very own on your PC in this little fangame!
 date: 2022-03-02
 category:
   - gaming